kikito/lua-sandbox/README.md

 Supported Lua versions:
 ======================

-All the features of sandbox.lua work in the following Lua environments:
+All the features of kong-lua-sandbox work in the following Lua environments:

 * PUC-Rio Lua 5.1 **allows execution of bytecode**, which is a huge limitation (see the bytecode section below)